Neo-XXX/newisotracker/README.md

 The server will start on port 5000.

-Open your browser to `http://localhost:5000/` to view the static welcome page.
+Open your browser to `http://localhost:5000/` to view the dashboard that lists leads and merchants from the API.

 ## Connecting to MongoDB Atlas